Making a bequest to AWC is one of the most important ways you can help to secure the future of Australia’s wildlife and

 How can I join The Copley Circle?

 By filling out our confidential response form and ticking YES, confirming that you have included AWC in your Will, you will automatically become a member of The Copley Circle and enjoy the benefits that membership of this select group entails, including:

 Joining The Copley Circle not only provides more opportunities for you to engage with AWC on a more personal level during your lifetime, it also helps AWC continue to deploy an effective strategy – practical land management and world-class science – to protect and restore Australia’s threatened wildlife and their habitats for future generations.

 Martin Copley AM (1940-2014) | AWC Founder

-Alternatively, you can reach out to our Bequest Officer directly for more information:
+Alternatively, you can reach out to our Bequest Manager directly for more information:

 We recommend you seek the advice of a solicitor or Public Trustee when making your Will.
 The information on this website or contained in our information pack is not intended to replace or substitute the advice of a qualified solicitor.